 Are you frustrated coding dummy projects in order to learn Python?
-This article gives you 10 highly practical code projects which you can solve by yourself to improve your skills.
+This article gives you 20 highly practical code projects that you can solve by yourself.

-My “Coffee Break Python” email reader Jason struggles with the problem of finding practical code projects:
+My Finxter Email Academy email reader Jason struggles with the problem of finding practical code projects:

-Each of these projects has actually earned money for a Python freelancer in 2019.
+Each of these projects has actually earned money for a Python freelancer in 2023 or before.

 So roll up your sleeves, choose your dream project, and start learning Python now — in the most practical manner there is.

-1. Website with Flask and Python for Data Analysis
+Project 4: Website with Flask and Python for Data Analysis ($200)

 Project earnings: $200